stirlab/telegram-to-mattermost/README.md

 - Support for attachments (images, videos, PDF, etc.)
 - Workaround for Telegram's export neither containing timezones nor DST flags.
 (This has been fixed in Telegram exports recently by also including the date in timezone independent Unix timestamps. `telegram-to-mattermost` does though currently not rely on them and hence still can import older Telegram exports without this additional field.)
 - Support for importing Telegram Personal Chats into Mattermost Direct Channels.
+- Support for voice messages (as attachments)
+- Support for video messages (as attachments)

 ### Untested

 - Importing non-private Supergroups.
 (Probably just works, but might be non-trivial wrt. to user management.)
 - Importing Telegram Forums, Basic Groups or Gigagroups.
 - Bots in groups
-- Support for voice messages
-- Support for video messages

 ### Not implemented